Software Defined Radio

 a specified center frequency (CF) from the hardware's local oscillator and the soundcard's sampling rate (SR)

-is a range: [CF - SR/2] to [CF + SR/2].
+is a range: [CF - SR/2] to [CF + SR/2]

 Production and Retired Kits

-Flash! -New Ordering System at KB9YIG.COM
+You can access the Softrock Ordering System at KB9YIG.COM

 Today we're starting a new chapter in the SoftRock kit sales.
 Effective immediately, please place all future orders at the web site http://KB9YIG.com.
 We've begun to automate SoftRock order entry, payment, shipping and status reporting.
 This transition includes several changes that I'd like to elaborate on.